MarcoPoloResearchLab/RSVP/README.md

-# RSVP - QR Code RSVP Tracker
+# RSVP

+RSVP is an events invitation platform that relies on physical QR Codes and allows printing, sending and tracking invitations to events.

 ## Running Tests